 Lawful Neutral background ideas

-Your Lawful Neutral character can have any background you want to give some insight into how they became the person they are today.
+Your Lawful Neutral character can have any background you want.
+It is there to give some insight into how they became the person they are today.
 To give you some ideas, here are three backgrounds from the Dungeons & Dragons Player’s Handbook 5th Edition which fit really well with a Lawful Neutral character alignment.

 You have spent your life in the service of a temple to a specific god or pantheon of gods.
 You act as an intermediary between the realm of the holy and the mortal world, performing sacred rites and offering sacrifices in order to conduct worshipers into the presence of the divine.
 You are not necessarily a cleric – performing sacred rites is not the same thing as channelling divine power.Dungeons & Dragons Player’s Handbook, page 127.